 Thielen's dominant share of the Minnesota passing attack is tempting, but this looks like the type of game where he could be stuck with 5-7 targets instead of pushing double digits.
 Both the Vikings and Titans love to run the ball, and neither team is likely to play at a fast pace unless they're forced into catch-up mode.
 Maybe that happens and Thielen has a huge day, but the more likely scenario is a reasonably close game with lots of running plays draining the clock.
 There are plenty of similarly talented wideouts with cheaper price tags in games that have better volume outlooks.

 The SMASH Spot

-Volume is king, no doubt.
-But we still need to account for efficiency, pinpointing situations that give players good odds to outperform their typical marks for YPA, YPC or YPT.
+Volume may be king, but we still need to account for efficiency, pinpointing situations that are likely to lead to impressive production in terms of YPA, YPC or YPT.

 The Bargain Bin